-1.3.1 It is critical that the Council reviews how it recovers the cost of services where provision is specifically made to do so.
-In this case, assuming that current workload trends remain broadly the same, I estimate that the annual effect of the proposed fee scheme would represent a budget saving through increased income in the region of £30,000.
-This is of course against a context of reduced income in the current economic climate.
+1.3.1 It is critical that the Council continuously reviews how it recovers the cost of services, particularly where provision is specifically made to do so.
+In this case, assuming that current workload trends remain broadly the same, I estimate that the annual effect of the proposed fee scheme would represent an increase in income in the region of £25,000.